slotThe/slotThe.github.io/research.md

 All of my preprints are readily available on the [arXiv].[^2]

+- *[Diagrammatics for Comodule Monads]* \
+   Joint work with Sebastian Halbig.

+    We extend Willerton's [@willerton08] graphical calculus for bimonads to comodule monads, a monadic interpretation of module categories over a monoidal category.
+As an application, we prove a version of Tannaka–Krein duality for these structures.

 - *[Duality in Monoidal Categories]* \
    Joint work with Sebastian Halbig.